joeording3/enhanced-video-downloader-2024/README.md

 ### History & Resume

 View past downloads in History (filter by status, domain).
+History is stored in a single JSON file at `<download_dir>/history.json` by default (configurable via Options → History File or `HISTORY_FILE`).
-History entries now include full metadata extracted from yt-dlp's .info.json for detailed insights.
+Entries include full metadata ingested from yt-dlp's `.info.json`.
 Use Resume partials in options to recover interrupted tasks.
 For galleries, the server invokes `gallery-dl` with continuation enabled and the configured download directory, attempting to resume previously started gallery downloads.

 ## Configuration